zenparsing/node-default-module-proposal/README.md

 $ node my-module.js
 ```

-from the command line, there is absolutely no way for Node to tell whether "my-module.js" is a legacy CJS module or an ES6 module.
+from the command line, there is absolutely no way for Node to tell whether "my-module.js" is a legacy CJS module or an ES module.
 Due to the need of this knowledge for various interactive scenarios such as the entry file being provided over STDIN, node will support a `--module` flag.

 ```sh
 $ node --module my-module.js